 EICMA's ability to pay dividends is dependent on business conditions, income, cash requirements and other relevant factors.
 Without prior approval of the MA DOI, ordinary dividends to shareholder are limited to \$0.6 million.
 This amount is formula driven based on capital and surplus, as well as the timing and amount of dividends paid in the preceding twelve months as specified by Massachusetts insurance law.
 Dividends are not cumulative.

 Financial strength ratings and outlook

-The Company's most recent financial strength ratings and outlook were A+ (exceptional), Aa3 (excellent) and AA- (excellent) from A.M.
+The Company's most recent financial strength ratings and outlook were A+, Aa3 and AA- from A.M.
 Best, Moody's and S&P, respectively; all with a stable outlook.

 Risk-based capital